Murata Jukō: Philosophy

 Jukō set out most of his key theories on the tea ceremony in a letter to his student Furuichi Chōin of around 1488, a document now known as the Kokoro no fumi (心の文).
 It came into the possession of the Matsuya family, and was preserved for posterity; Sen no Rikyū praised it highly.
 As well as being an exposition of practice, the Kokoro no fumi has been explained as an attempt to establish Japan's merchant class within the field of tea, emphasising as it does the use of Japanese ceramics alongside imported Chinese ones.
 Jukō made extensive use of Japanese tea utensils, having a particular fondness for unglazed stoneware from the Bizen and Shigaraki schools.
 However, his style did not prohibit the use of the Chinese ware previously in vogue; the Kokoro no fumi in fact contains several injunctions to "harmonize Japanese and Chinese tastes".
 For Jukō, excessive concern with the imperfections and rustic aesthetic of Japanese utensils was as bad as a preoccupation with the regular forms and perfect glazes of Chinese ceramics.
 He argued that beginners in the tea ceremony should start by obtaining Chinese pieces in order to fully appreciate subsequent Japanese purchases.

 Jukō stressed four values in his tea ceremony: kin, a form of humble reverence; kei, a respect for the food and drink; sei, purity of both body and spirit; and jaku, a Buddhist concept denoting calmness and freedom from desire.
 He developed the yojohan (four-and-a-half mat teahouse) that was later to become the standard design under Rikyū, changing the tokonoma and creating a more spiritual environment for the ceremony.
 In doing so, he attempted to incorporate the aesthetic concepts of hie (chill) and kare (withered) from renga poetry into the tea ceremony; Jukō was a master of the renga literary form.
 These qualities, were, he felt, expressed in the Japanese bowls and jars that he used.

-Takeno Jōō studied under students of Jukō and continued the trend towards simplicity and minimalism in the tea ceremony.
+Takeno Jō'ō studied under students of Jukō and continued the trend towards simplicity and minimalism in the tea ceremony.
 Jōō was the teacher of Sen no Rikyū.